Sauropod hiatus: Background

+Beginning of the hiatus

+The North American sauropod hiatus began during the Cenomanian, the first age of the Late Cretaceous.
+Several sauropods are known from the upper Albian or lower Cenomanian of North America.
 The brachiosaurid Abydosaurus and indeterminate sauropod teeth have been found in the Mussentuchit Member, with the maximum age of the Abydosaurus fossils calculated to be 104.46±0.95 Ma.
 The age of the brachiosaurid Sonorasaurus is not well-constrained, but probably was between 98 and 110 Ma.
 Sauropod bones have been reported from the Dakota Formation.
 Remains possibly referable to Sauroposeidon have been found in strata with a maximal age calculated to be 104.4 Ma.

 The species epithet of Sauroposeidon proteles means "perfected before the end" in reference to its status as one of the last North American sauropods before the sauropod hiatus.

 Possible causes

 The cause of the sauropod hiatus has been a subject of debate.
 Lucas and Hunt proposed two hypotheses: a lack of properly preserved remains or a genuine extinction followed by re-population from South America.
 In the first scenario—rejected by Lucas and Hunt themselves but later further explained by Thomas Lehman in 2001—as sea levels rose, the sauropods became restricted to upland environments that were not as well represented in fossil record as coastal ones, before eventually migrating back to lowland areas as they became more suitable.
 In the second, the North American sauropods became extinct, and those that appear near the end of the Cretaceous represent immigrants from South America via land bridges, belonging to a group known as titanosaurians.

 In 2011, Philip D. Mannion and Paul Upchurch re-evaluated the sauropod hiatus, taking numerous factors into account.
 They argued that the event represented sampling bias, as the sauropods' preferred inland habitat is not as well represented in the fossil record as coastal regions, also claiming that the existence of Cenomanian-aged Sonorasaurus thompsoni shortened the gap to the Turonian–early Campanian.